 Kate’s just another mom.
 She spends the nights preparing for the next day and the mornings negotiating wardrobe choices with her twin 4-year-olds.
 Living in the Big Apple offers plenty of child friendly distractions so she and her twins head out to catch a subway or a bus for a day out in the city.
 Destination?
 The latest art gallery installation!
 Not your typical first choice for child friendly activity in New York City, right?
 At just four years old, her twins probably have more exposure to art than the average adult!
 Don’t believe me?
 Just check out her Instagram, Little Twins Big Apple (@LittleTwins_BigApple).

-Being a child of an artist and an has always wanted to be an artist when she grew up.
+Being a child of an artist and an art teacher herself, Kate has always wanted to be an artist when she grew up.
 Plans changed slightly (she is now a creative producer and screenwriter in independent film) however her love and appreciation for visual arts has remained.
 We had the lucky opportunity to ask Kate, an artist herself, about her experience raising twins in the world of art!

 How did you come up with this idea of Little Twins Big Apple?
 How did your project take off on Instagram?

 I was visiting galleries and museums regularly before the kids were born, but after their arrival, I felt like my ability to go out and experience everything NYC has to offer was over.
 Maneuvering the city with kids is challenging, and people aren’t always excited when you bring children into a typically more adult-driven space.
 I started to feel a bit isolated for several months and my own creativity took a major hit, so I decided I needed to figure out how to get back to the museums and galleries, regardless of the added difficulty of bringing kids along.